open-telemetry/opentelemetry.io/content/en/blog/2024/java-metric-systems-compared/index.md

 OpenTelemetry histograms.
 The advantage diminishes when attributes are not known ahead of time.

-When attributes are known ahead of time, none of the systems allocate memory when recording.
+When attribute values are known ahead of time, none of the systems allocate memory when recording.
 This is great, and should be table stakes for any serious metrics system.
-When attributes are not known ahead of time (i.e. computed from application context), OpenTelemetry consistently allocates less memory than prometheus and micrometer.
-OpenTelemetry has clearly optimized for this scenario where micrometer and prometheus have a focus on attributes being known ahead of time and bound instruments.
-I argue that more often than not, attributes will not be known ahead of time, which marginalizes any advantage from micrometer or prometheus.
+When attribute values are not known ahead of time (i.e. computed from application context), OpenTelemetry consistently allocates less memory than prometheus and micrometer.
+OpenTelemetry has clearly optimized for this scenario where micrometer and prometheus have a focus on attribute values being known ahead of time and bound instruments.
+I argue that more often than not, attribute values will not be known ahead of time, which marginalizes any advantage from micrometer or prometheus.
 Still, this is an area of potential improvement for OpenTelemetry.

 On the collect side, OpenTelemetry steals the show with extremely low memory allocation.
 When collecting without export, OpenTelemetry has anywhere from